and Probate Law Firm

 - Distributing income and/or principal to beneficiaries as specified in the trust document

-- Administering the trust in accordance with Oregon law
+- Administering the trust in accordance with California law

 - Keeping accurate records of trust transactions and financial statements